 I’ve always had very close relationships with my bosses.
 Except for my earliest jobs, I can’t remember not having a very friendly relationship with the person who managed me.
 I feel very fortunate for that.
 To this day, I’m still close with many of my former managers.
 I count most as friends.
-As a manager, I tend to have very close relationships my employees too.
+As a manager, I tend to develop very close relationships with my employees too.

 For me, the lines can sometimes blur between being a manager and being a friend.
 I realize this is not a universal thing.
 Many successful managers keep matters purely professional – distant even – from staff members.
 Likewise, many employees prefer to keep worlds from colliding.
 Work is work.
 Friends are friends.
 I’m not sure there’s anything wrong with either perspective, quite honestly.
 I know great people on both ends of the spectrum.